pegesund/cozodb-lisp/README.md

 Cozodb is based upon Datalog and is really easy to do pretty advanced logic with some easy queries.
 Syntax is really nice, readable and more powerfull than SQL - as far as I can see :)

-Documentation on usage is [here] (https://docs.cozodb.org/en/latest/)
+Documentation on usage is [here](https://docs.cozodb.org/en/latest/).

 ## Lisp api